iterative/ldb-resources/README.md

 Whenever a dataset needs to be instantiated (for instance, to run a model experiment), LDB copies all relevant objects from cloud storage into the local workspace and recreates all linked annotations.
 Since storage is immutable and dataset state is kept within LDB, the local workspace can be safely erased after the experiment is complete.

-TODO: LDB also caches instantiation results locally, so subsequent materializations of repeating objects do not go through cloud transfer again.
+TODO: LDB supports local caching of instantiated data, so sucessive object materializations do not need to repeat cloud transfers.

 <details>
   <summary>LDB command cheat sheet</summary>